pipefunc/pipefunc/docs/source/concepts/caching.md

 :depth: 2
 ```

-Caching is a crucial technique for optimizing the performance of your pipelines.
+Caching is a powerful technique to dramatically speed up your pipelines by avoiding redundant computations.
-By storing the results of expensive function calls and reusing them when the same inputs occur again, you can avoid redundant computations and significantly speed up execution.
+By storing the results of expensive function calls and reusing them when the same inputs occur again, you can significantly improve performance.

 ## Enabling Caching